solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 <a name="ind-practice1"></a>
 ## Independent Practice: Applying Python Pseudo-code to Sample Data (20 mins)

 Pseudocode is a language very close to English that allows us to represent a program concisely.
 The only thing you need is a statement to show where you are starting and where you are ending a program.

 > Instructor Note: Run through the following example with the students.
 Then ask them to tackle problems similar to the ones proposed below.

 Calculate and print the average of three numbers: 5, 10, and 15.

 ```
+Start
-Start	num1 = 5	num2 = 10	num3 = 15	sum = num1 + num2 + num3	average = sum/3.0	print averageEnd
+	num1 = 5
+	num2 = 10
+	num3 = 15
+	sum = num1 + num2 + num3
+	average = sum/3.0
+	print(average)
+End
 ```
 Proposed problems:

-1. Create a complete program that will calculate the area circle with radius r.
+1. Create a complete programme that will calculate the area circle with radius r.
 2. Calculate and print the square of a number.
 If the number is larger then 10 also calculate the calculate the cube.
 3. List the letters in the sentence "Python is awesome"

 ***